seattlecoderdojo/alexa-workshop/README.md

 **In the box that says "Select SSL certificate type," choose the option that begins with "My development endpoint is a sub-domain of a domain that has a wildcard certificate..."**

 **Click the "Save Model" button.**

+You'll notice a message pops up saying "If you make any new changes, you will need to rebuild your model for them to take effect."
+This means we have saved the configuration for our skill, but we still need to build the model of our skill.

 **Click on your "HelloWorld" intent from the intents list.** **Click on "Build Model."**